 Located in scenic South Chagrin Reservation, Look About Lodge is a beautiful log cabin built from more than 300 chestnut logs.
 The Lodge was built in 1938 as the meeting place for the Cleveland Natural Science Club.
 Although now owned and operated by Cleveland Metroparks, the Lodge is still home to the Cleveland Natural Science Club for their monthly meetings.
 The Lodge features three stone fireplaces, halved chestnut log stairs and a Native American totem pole.
 Adjacent to the Lodge is a hemlock forest overlooking Sulphur Springs gorge as well as a section of the Buckeye Trail.

 Look About Lodge staff believes nature can be experienced through many paths: study, art, recreation and play, reflection and special events.
 Serving as an outdoor education center, the Lodge focuses on extended or series natural history programs, art-centered experiences, school group field trips, concert series in winter and summer, overnights, workshops, children’s programs, summer camp, and more.
-Although the building is not open on a regular basis or available to rent for private parties - organized groups requesting a natural history program can call for an appointment.
+Organized groups requesting a natural history program can call for an appointment.
 Look About Lodge programs open to the public are listed in the Emerald Necklace newsletter